GeminiDRSoftware/DRAGONS/gempy/doc-local/PipelineOps/_build/html/_sources/features.txt

 **Calibration Service**
    This is served by FitsStorage.
 The Recipe System makes calibration requests to FitsStorage.

+**Automatic Polling**
+   The system can poll the DHS directory for new dataset and automatically launch a reduction.

+**Nighttime QA Metrics Reporting**
+   QA Metrics are being reported in a GUI.
+The GUI also provides plots of metrics through the night.

 Supported Instrument and Mode
 =============================